lucahlg/llmfilebench/json/data_generation/prompt_to_generate_solution.md

 {{instruction_content}}

 Output only the JSON object that represents the expected result after performing the tasks outlined in the instructions.
 Don't include any additional information in the output.
+The output should be a valid JSON object that can be directly parsed by a JSON parser.